Kim Kardashian’s Unretouched Photos: Reality Star’s Doctor Thinks Her Butt Is Too Big

 “Kim has had two children, she has put on weight and then lost it, then gained it again and lost it again.
 It’s like blowing up a balloon and then letting the air out – there are ripples.
 No wonder it looks like that,” the doctor continued.

-“She has everything going against her and there is nothing she can do about it – apart from get the airbrush out,” he added.
+“She has everything going against her and there is nothing she can do about it – apart from getting the airbrush out,” he added.

 To add insult to insults, Dr. Rollins also claimed that Kim Kardashian’s famous bottom is no longer the standard that women who come to him want to model themselves after.
 Though Kim K’s body used to be a source of envy for much of the population, Dr. Rollins believes that torch has been passed on to Kim’s little sister, Kylie Jenner.
-(It should be noted that Kylie Jenner has also denied surgically enhancing her body.)
+It should be noted that Kylie Jenner has also denied surgically enhancing her body.

 These brutal comments came shortly after Kim Kardashian nearly broke the internet when photos of her unretouched bottom made their way online.
 The photos showed Kim on a beach in Mexico, wearing a tiny bikini with her bum on full display.
 In the photos, Kim’s bottom was visibly saggy and dimpled with cellulite.
 Though some would argue that Kim looks like a normal woman, it can’t be denied that the photos were a stark contrast to the photoshopped images she posts to her Instagram account.
 Naturally, the internet has had a lot to say about it–Kim’s own doctor included.